AHartTN/Hartonomous-Sandbox/SQL_AUDIT_PART4.md

 **Notes:**
 - This is **spatial KNN** using GEOMETRY (planar, not GEOGRAPHY geodetic)
 - **R-Tree index critical** - without spatial index, this is O(N)
-- Should validate spatial index exists on AtomEmbedding.SpatialKey
+- MUST validate spatial index exists on AtomEmbedding.SpatialKey
 - @table_name parameter is vestigial - remove or implement dynamic SQL
 - This complements sp_FindNearestAtoms (which uses Hilbert + VECTOR)